 But the next generation who buys Sgt.
-Pepper will do so in digital format.
-Where will that digital copy be in ten, twenty or thirty years?
-Chances are it will not exist, and least not your version that you downloaded.
+Pepper will do so in a digital format.
+Where will that digital copy be in ten, twenty, or thirty years?
+Chances are it will not exist, and at least, not your version that you downloaded.

 So what if I lose my Sgt.
 Pepper album when my computer explodes or technology changes, you might be thinking.
 Surely there will be versions of an old album in new formats just like there were in cassette and CD.
 You can just buy it again.